Who wants fresh produce from the garden?

 Some critters who are a nuisance to gardeners can’t get to a raised bed because it’s up off the ground.
 Fewer invaders means less risk to the health of your plants.

 In colder climates, it can take awhile for the ground in your yard to warm up.
 Shoot, in some places there’s still a risk of freeze until Memorial Day!
 But the soil in a raised bed warms up earlier, so you can start your garden sooner.

 A tidy wall of cedar or pine boards keeps your raised wooden bed looking orderly because plants don’t spread beyond the borders of the bed.
 A white vinyl plant bed is another option that gives your garden a clean look.

 A raised garden bed kit is easy to assemble in 10 minutes with just a power drill.
 And it can produce a steady diet of fresh, healthy fruits and vegetables all summer long.

 Ready to buy a raised garden bed?
-Check out our selection of vinyl, cedar and rustic options!
+Check out our selection of vinyl and cedar options!